Monolithically Integrated VO$_2$ Mott Oscillators for Energy-Efficient Spiking Neurons: Results and discussion

 Physical computing with ONNs typically exploits the rich collective dynamics of coupled oscillators, which span regimes ranging from chaotic behavior to synchronization.
 The latter is particularly relevant, as it reflects the stability and intrinsic memory of a network of coupled dynamical systems, where electrical coupling is commonly achieved using resistors or capacitors~\cite{todri2024computing}.

-Following the characterization of the tunability of the oscillation frequency with current bias (or gate voltage) and its temperature dependence, we investigated the synchronization of two VCOs monolithically integrated on the same substrate.
+Following the characterization of the tunability of the oscillation frequency with current bias and its temperature dependence, we investigated the synchronization of two VCOs monolithically integrated on the same substrate.
 The coupling is mediated by the resistive channel of a p-JLFET connecting the oscillating nodes.
-When the junctionless transistors are biased in deep accumulation at low V$_{DS}$, their channel can be modeled by an equivalent series resistance of 343~k$\Omega$.
+When the junctionless transistors are biased in deep accumulation at low $V_{DS}$, their channel can be modeled by an equivalent series resistance of 343~k$\Omega$.
 This configuration therefore mimics previous studies on the synchronization dynamics of discrete VO$_2$ oscillators coupled through an external resistor~\cite{corti2020time}.
 The circuit schematic of the experimental setup and the static I-V characteristics of the two VO$_2$ devices are shown in Fig.~\ref{fig:Figure_7}a,b.
-The I-V curves reveal a significant mismatch between the two VO$_2$ devices, reflecting the intrinsic variability of the technology.
-To compensate for the different voltage windows of the two devices, an asymmetric V$_{SS}$ bias was applied to the left and right branches of the circuit (V$_{SS1}$ = -11.5~V, V$_{SS2}$ = -10~V), resulting in different bias currents for the two VCOs.
+The I-V curves reveal a significant mismatch between the two VO$_2$ devices, which were selected to represent the largest on-chip mismatch measured in this work.
+To compensate for the different voltage windows of the two devices, an asymmetric $V_{SS}$ bias was applied to the left and right branches of the circuit ($V_{SS1}$ = -11.5~V, $V_{SS2}$ = -10~V), resulting in different bias currents for the two VCOs.

-Self-sustained oscillations measured by the oscilloscope at the two output nodes (V$_{out1}$ and V$_{out2}$ in the circuit schematic) are shown in Fig.~\ref{fig:Figure_7}c over a time interval of 5~ms. For both oscillators, the oscillation amplitudes are consistent with the voltage windows identified in the static I-V characteristics.
-When the three junctionless transistors are tuned to deep accumulation (V$_{G1}$, V$_{G2}$, V$_{G3}<0$~V), the voltage oscillations at the left (V$_{out1}$) and right (V$_{out2}$) nodes become linearly coupled, and the two VO$_2$ devices converge to a common collective oscillation frequency with mean value $\mu = 43$~kHz.
+Self-sustained oscillations measured by the oscilloscope at the two output nodes ($V_{out1}$ and $V_{out2}$ in the circuit schematic) are shown in Fig.~\ref{fig:Figure_7}c over a time interval of 5~ms. For both oscillators, the oscillation amplitudes are consistent with the voltage windows shown in the static I-V characteristics.
+When the three junctionless transistors are tuned to deep accumulation ($V_{G1}$, $V_{G2}$, $V_{G3}<0$~V), the voltage oscillations at the left ($V_{out1}$) and right ($V_{out2}$) nodes become linearly coupled, and the two VO$_2$ devices converge to a common collective oscillation frequency with mean value $\mu = 43$~kHz.
 Fig.~\ref{fig:Figure_7}d shows the histograms of the extracted frequencies for the two channels over the full 5~ms time window.
-The mean and median frequencies of the two waveforms differ by only 0.017\% and 0.14\%, respectively, while the different standard deviations reflect the distinct bias points at which the two devices traverse their respective I-V curves.
+The mean and median frequencies of the two waveforms differ by 0.017\% and 0.14\%, respectively, while the different standard deviations reflect the distinct bias points at which the two devices traverse their respective I-V curves.